jugglinmike/command-the-command-line/src/material/customization/index.md

 ???

 Another common use-case for aliases is shortening lengthy commands.
-For example, the `git` application is notorious for its complex interface.
+For example, the "git" application is notorious for its complex interface.
 Aliases can significantly reduce the amount of typing required for common workflow tasks.